osohq/oso/docs/using/libraries/ruby/index.rst

 This document explains how different types of Ruby objects can be used in oso policies.

 .. note::
-		More detailed examples of working with application classes can be found in :ref:`auth-models`.
+		More detailed examples of working with application classes can be found in :doc:`using/examples/index`.

 Class Instances
 ^^^^^^^^^^^^^^^^